 Best double glazing companies

-We reveal what double glazing customers think of Everest's service and products, based on the results of an independent Which? survey.
+We reveal what double glazing customers think of Everest's service and products, sat alongside competitors Anglian and Safestyle, based on the results of an independent Which? survey.

-Our survey of more than 2,000 double glazing customers reveals what they really think about big-name brands Everest, Anglian and Safestyle, as well as local independents.
-You can use the results of our research to find out which double glazing company is best.
+Our survey of 2,155 double glazing customers reveals ratings for big-name brands Everest, Anglian and Safestyle, as well as independents, so you can find out which firm is best - and how Everest shapes up to the competition.

 The results of our survey reveal vast differences between companies.
-Customers raved about our top-scorer, which achieved a score of 86%.
-While the bottom-rated brand got just 56% - 30 percentage points less.
+Customers raved about our top-scorer, which achieved an overall customer score of 84%.
+While the bottom-rated double glazing brand picked up just 54% - some 30 points less.

-The table below shows how Everest's customers rated it for a variety of important areas of the buying and installation process.
+The table below shows how Everest's customers rated it for the buying and installation process.

-We asked Everest's customers to tell us how satisfied they are with the brand and whether they would recommend it to a friend.
-We then use this data to calculate our customer score.
+We asked Everest's customers to tell us how satisfied they are with the brand and whether they would recommend it.
+We then use this data to calculate an overall customer score.

 - double glazing sales and quotes - which includes tips from double glazing customers and experts on how to side-step sales tactics and find a great company